Horton self-similarity of Kingman's coalescent tree: Relation to the tree representation of white noise

-\begin{Rem} The extended white noise was introduced to show the equivalence of the finite dimensional distributions in Theorem~\ref{main2}.
-At the same time, the statement of Theorem~\ref{main3} (Horton self-similarity) applies as well to the infinite combinatorial tree of a discrete white noise with a continuous distribution of the values.
-This is easily seen if one recalls the operation of tree {\it pruning} $\cR(T):\cT\to\cT$ that cuts the tree leaves and removes possible resulting nodes of degree 2 \cite{BWW00,ZK12}.
+\begin{cor} The combinatorial level set tree of a discrete white noise $W^{(N)}$ is root-Horton self similar with the same Horton exponent $R$ as that for Kingman's $N$-coalescent. \end{cor}

+\begin{proof} Recall the operation of tree {\it pruning} $\cR(T):\cT\to\cT$ that cuts the leaves of a finite tree $T$ and removes possible resulting nodes of degree 2 \cite{BWW00,ZK12}.
 By definition, pruning corresponds to index shift in Horton statistics: $N_k\to N_{k-1}$, $k>1$.
 It has been shown in \cite{ZK12} that

-Hence, Horton self-similarity for one of these time series implies that for the other. \end{Rem}
+Hence, Horton self-similarity for one of these processes implies that for the other.
+The Horton self-similarity for the extended white noise $\tilde W^{(N)}$ follows directly from Theorem~\ref{main2}. \end{proof}